denniswave/DataScience_Portfolio/portfolio_readers_guide.md

 Because TNO wanted the categories mapped to the Interpol topics list and maybe also detect new topics, I tried a form of topic modelling in [notebook 20](./notebooks/Dennis_van_Oosten_20_Extracting_Topics.ipynb).
 However, eventually we mapped the topics ourselves manually, since this wouldn't take that long and would assure that we got the best labels for further training.

 To be able to combine the Agora data from Kaggle and the In [notebook 22](./notebooks/Dennis_van_Oosten_22_Mapped_Dataset.ipynb) I trained the mapped Agora dataset (this was already mapped by Wessel Ottevanger) to see how it would perform when labelled differently.
 In [notebook 23](./notebooks/Dennis_van_Oosten_23_Mapping.ipynb) Wessel and I mapped the 'darkweb markets dataset' (the new data from webIq that TNO wanted us to work on).
 We took a look at the categories in both datasets together to make sure the categories mapping made sense for both datasets.
 This was important, since training and classifying on categories with different descriptions in them that actually belong to a different category would not be great for the eventual result.
 In [notebook 24](./notebooks/Dennis_van_Oosten_24_New_Dataset.ipynb) I visualized and trained this new, mapped dataset to see how it compared to Agora.

-### Balancing differently

-Another method we could still try to improve our model was to balance it in a different way.
-The only balancing I'd tried so far was to remove entires from larger categories to make all categories of equal size and remove the ones that were too small (see 'Creating reusable dataframes').
-This worked, but meant that a lot of data was lost.
-In [notebook 26.1](./notebooks/Dennis_van_Oosten_26.1_Sample_Balancing_TFIDF.ipynb) and [notebook 26.2](./notebooks/Dennis_van_Oosten_26.2_Sample_Balancing_W2V.ipynb) I tried balancing by copying records from categories that had less records to make them all of equal length.
-This turned out to work well, but not better compared to the unbalanced set: [notebook 26.3](./notebooks/Dennis_van_Oosten_26.3_Main_Categories_W2V.ipynb).